timh1975/SoftwareEngineeringPortfolio/week 7.md

 ## Add document comments

+Doxygen was used to create documentation of the class/methods that I created for my feature branch.
+This was copied and pasted into a markdown file and stored in GitHub repo.

 ## Code Review

 Prior to merging the feature branch into the devleopment, a code review on GitHub project repo is required first.